lsr488/webdevbootcamp/YelpCamp/readme.md

   * add basic unstyled form

 #Style the Campgrounds Page
-  * add a better header/title
+  * add a better header/titlemn
   * make campgrounds display in a grid

 #Style the Navbar and Form
   * add navbar to templates
   * style the new campground form

+#Add Mongoose
+  * install and configure mongoose
+  * setup campground model
+  * use campground model inside of our routes!